 Following the intuition that the presence of $\sx \sx$ terms will enlarge the gap and thus offer more favorable routes to approach the ferromagnatic phase, we now consider the following driver Hamiltonian:

-The previous driver is nothing but the XYZ model, which is integrable in the absence of local fields \cite{baxter_exactly_1990}.
-In this latter case, it has been shown to present a ferromagnetic phase in the $z$-direction for $\alpha < 1$ \cite{shi_duality_2020}.
-The (fixed) local field in the x-direction present in Eq.~\eqref{eq:h_XYZ} is expected to shift the boundary of this phase to lower $\alpha$ values at fixed $J_{\text{ZZ}}$ or, equivalently, to higher $J_{\text{ZZ}}$ as $\alpha \to 1$.
+The previous driver is nothing but the XYZ model.
+In the absence of local fields it is integrable~\cite{baxter_exactly_1990} and has been shown to present a ferromagnetic phase in the $z$-direction for $\alpha < 1$~\cite{shi_duality_2020}.
+The fixed local field in the x-direction present in Eq.~\eqref{eq:h_XYZ} shifts the boundary of this phase to lower $\alpha$ values at fixed $J_{\text{ZZ}}$ or, equivalently, to higher $J_{\text{ZZ}}$ as $\alpha \to 1$.
 We numerically study this model with DMRG in order to evaluate $\beta(J_{\text{ZZ}}, \alpha)$ and find the gap in the thermodynamic limit.
 For the latter purpose we consider the following fitting function: $\Delta(l) = A l^{-\Omega} + \Delta_{\infty}$, where the algebraic decay corresponds to the behavior of the gap near the phase transition.
 This functional form accurately describes the gap of the finite-sized TFIM, so one can expect a reasonably good agreement with the true functional form at least for low $\alpha$.
-We highlight that these fits are performed for each $(J_{\text{ZZ}}, \alpha)$ point, and refer to Appendix B for details.
+We highlight that these fits are performed for each $(J_{\text{ZZ}}, \alpha)$ point, and refer to Appendix~\ref{sec:numerical_methods} for details.
 Fig.~\ref{fig:comparison_beta_gap} shows how appropriate combinations ($J_{\text{ZZ}}, \alpha$) can further increase $\beta$ with respect to the TFIM driver.
-As it can be appreciated, tuning the relative strength of the XX couplings allows for achieving a greater bias towards $\mathcal{L}$ for equal gap sizes, at the cost of increasing the energy scale.
+As shown, tuning the relative strength of the XX couplings allows to achieve a greater bias towards $\mathcal{L}$ for equal gap sizes, at the cost of increasing the energy scale.